zacharski/ml-class/README.md

 ### Mastery Learning Difficulties

 This course is work at your own pace.
 Other courses you might be taking have fixed deadlines, So, for example, you might have a gnarly project for a programming class due this week and a big operating systems project due next week.
 It is likely that you will work on those projects since they have immediate deadlines and ignore working on this course.
 It is human nature.
-To give you some flexibility but to help you stay focused, there will be both recommended and hard deadlines for each project.
-For example, one project has a recommended deadline of the fourth week of class and a hard deadline of the eighth week.
+Just block out a regular time each week to work on the course and you will do fine. **There is a limit of 2 submissions per week**

 ## The course material